airbytehq/airbyte/docs/integrations/sources/nasa.md

 ### Performance considerations

-The NASA APOD connector should not run into NASA APOD API limitations under normal usage.
+The NASA connector should not run into NASA API limitations under normal usage.
 Please [create an issue](https://github.com/airbytehq/airbyte/issues) if you see any rate limit issues that are not automatically retried successfully.

 ## Getting started